LINWEN607/congregate/congregate/docs/source/static_docs/writing-tests.md

     - Open source testing library used to intercept HTTP requests and overload the data returned
 - Our [built-in MockApi classes](../congregate.tests.mockapi.html) contain example responses from the APIs consume.
 Utilize these classes for mocking a GET request or some JSON we would use

+#### We utilize the mock library through decorators.

+##### What does that mean?

+The mock library allows you to use a [decorator](https://realpython.com/primer-on-python-decorators/) to override/overload default return values for specific aspects of the application we want to mock.

+Congregate is configuration heavy and makes a lot of HTTP requests.
+Instead of relying on a configuration file and it's settings, we can mock the specific configuration values we need to use when testing methods.

+The same applies for HTTP requests or anything that requires connecting to some external application.
+We mock our HTTP requests somewhat differently depending on the circumstance, but we can mock a method utilizing an HTTP request or the HTTP response itself.
+The latter requires utilizing the [responses](https://pypi.org/project/responses/0.3.0/) library.

-#### We utilize mock through decorators.
-How do I mock the following:
+##### How do I mock the following:

 - Properties (when you need to mock our configuration getters)
     - Ex: `@mock.patch('congregate.helpers.conf.Config.<config-getter>', new_callable=mock.PropertyMock)`